merenlab/anvio/anvio/docs/programs/anvi-init-bam.md

-This program sorts and indexes your BAM files: essentially converting %(raw-bam-file)s into %(bam-file)s, which are ready to be used in anvi'o.
+This program sorts and indexes your BAM files, essentially converting a %(raw-bam-file)s into a %(bam-file)s, which are ready to be used in anvi'o.

 If you're unsure what a BAM file is, check out the %(bam-file)s page or [this file](https://samtools.github.io/hts-specs/SAMv1.pdf), written by the developers of samtools.
 For a description of what indexing a BAM file does, check out the page for %(raw-bam-file)s.